This post contains affiliate links, clearly marked with *. If you click through and make a purchase, I will earn a small commission.

 As I mentioned in my post Eighteen of the best green Christmas gift ideas, my daughter is addicted to popcorn.
 She goes through packets of the microwaveable stuff.
 As a poor student, she could save money and a ton of packaging with this glass popcorn maker* from Amazon.

-I own several nice, soft face cloths so no longer purchase disposables to clean my face.
-You could team it up with an organic cleanser like the Skin n Tonic Steam Clean cleansing balm.
+In addition, I own several nice, soft face cloths so no longer purchase disposables to clean my face at all.

 Save money on coffee

 For the person who always turns up at the office with a take out coffee, a cafetiere along with some decent filter coffee will potentially save them hundreds of pounds each year.
-You can buy this attractive glass and copper one at Domu.co.uk for £9.99.
+You can buy this attractive glass and copper BODUM one* from Amazon for £13.50.

 Reusable water bottle

 Everyone should have a reusable water bottle.
 They save money and are great if you want to reduce your environmental footprint as well.
-Evolution Organics do a nice unbreakable Santevia stainless steel water bottle for £19.99.
+For kids, a stainless steel one is a tough and practical choice, such as this one* from One Green Bottle, although I prefer my glass and silicone one.

 A sense of history